 - Pearl Achneepineskum, Chanie’s sister

 In 1963, at the age of nine, Chanie was sent to the Cecilia Jeffrey Indian Residential school in Kenora, Ontario.
 In 1966, at 12-years old, Chanie ran away from Cecilia Jeffrey, attempting to reunite with his family who were 600 kilometers away in Ogoki Post.
-Nine others ran away that same day but, all were are caught within 24 hours.
+Nine others ran away that same day but all were caught within 24 hours.

 Unfortunately, Chanie’s body was found beside the railway tracks on October 22, 1966, a week after he fled.
 He succumbed to starvation and exposure.
 In his pocket was nothing but a little glass jar with seven wooden matches.
 Chanie fell victim to Canada’s legacy of colonization of Indigenous Peoples.